citrusframework/citrus/CONTRIBUTING.md

   Parts of the framework that don't work as specified in the [Citrus documentation](http://citrusframework.org/citrus/reference/html/index.html).
 Scope and required knowledge are dependent of the reported bug.

+### Definition of ready
+The definition of ready (DOR) specifies the entry-criteria for an issue that is currently in in the backlog to be moved to the *ready* state so that it's possible to work in it.
+If you open a new issue, it would be great if you could ensure that the following criteria are met.
+This helps us to understand your issue and allows us to start developing right away without any further research/reconstruction efforts.

+* The corresponding issue template for [bugs](https://github.com/citrusframework/citrus/issues/new?template=bug_report.md) or [features](https://github.com/citrusframework/citrus/issues/new?template=feature_request.md) has been filled out completely
+* Bigger changes have been transformed to epics and were broken down into smaller issues.
+* The context of the issue is understood by at least one maintainer
+  * Therefore it's important to provide as many context as possible
+* Acceptance criteria are given
+  * In case of a bug: There is a test to pass
+  * In case of a feature/enhancement: There is at least one acceptance criteria derived from the user story

 ### Definition of done
 The definition of done (DOD) specifies the exit-criteria for an issue that is currently in progress to be passed for